 The first woman has her back arched and her hips flexed (another way of describing it would be that she’s got her pelvis tilted forward but the rest of her spine upright).
 The second woman has a slight forward lean through her whole spine but her pelvis is behind her foot perhaps because she’s a fitness model and it’s her job to clench her abs.
 The man in the third picture paced Anna Hahner to a 2:26:44 finish in the Berlin marathon last week, doing a remarkable job of helping her PR and keeping her spirits up while running fully upright and sitting behind his feet in midstance.
 He has my full respect.

-These runners all have their hips directly over their ankles, meaning that even though at this moment it looks like they’re leaning forward from their hips rather than ankles, in fact they all have very good leans.
+Look at how these three runners don’t lean forward from their ankles in this point of the gait cycle.
+They all have their hips directly over their ankles, meaning that even though at this moment it looks like they’re sticking their butts out, in fact they all have very good leans.
 This shouldn’t be surprising since they’re some of the world’s greatest distance runners (read the blog post I originally created this collage for here).

 Bear in mind that in distance running the more you lean the faster you go.
 So on your average run, unless you’re between 5-6 minute pace, you probably won’t lean quite as much as these runners.
 The other Balanced Runner Keys will help you regulate your lean so it’s right for the speed you want to go, so stay tuned for explanations of the rest of them over the course of the next few months.